Rose Mhando: Life and career

-Muhando was born and raised in Kilosa, Morogoro, Tanzania.
-Her career spans from 2005 where she won several awards.
-She got a Sony Music Deal in 2011 and continues to win several accolades.
-In the mid-2010s, she faced a lot of controversies and personal struggles that led her to move to Kenya, but in the recent years, she has made a significant comeback, releasing music and receiving accolades.
-In 2012, she released her fourth studio album Utamu wa Yesu, which was after she signed to a record deal with Sony Music, making her the first gospel singer in East and Central Africa to do so.
-Muhando, with her fourth studio album, managed to cement her status by selling both physical and digital copies of her album and her popular singles from the album including the title track Utamu wa Yesu, Ndivyo Ulivyo, Tamalaki, Achia and Woga Wako making the album the most played in all of East and Central Africa.
+Muhando was born and grew up in Kilosa, Morogoro, Tanzania.
+Her career started in 2005 when she won several awards.
+She got a Sony Music deal in 2011.
+In the mid-2010s, she faced controversies and struggles that led her to move to Kenya, but has made a comeback, releasing music and receiving accolades.
+In 2012, she released her fourth studio album Utamu wa Yesu, after signing a record deal with Sony Music Africa, the first gospel singer in East and Central Africa to do so.
+With her fourth studio album, Muhando sold both physical and digital copies of the album and singles, making the album the most played in all of East and Central Africa.

-With this album she managed to go on tour in Tanzania, Kenya, Uganda, Rwanda, Burundi, Mozambique, Senegal, DR Congo, Congo, South Africa, Malawi, and many other African countries.
+With this album she toured in Tanzania, Kenya, Uganda, Rwanda, Burundi, Mozambique, Senegal, DR Congo, Congo, South Africa, Malawi, and other African countries.

-After suffering from mental health due to violence by her former management, she received treatment in Nairobi, Kenya and after a break she came back with another hit, Yesu Karibu Kwangu (2019), which solidified her legacy even harder and later she released another album Miamba Imepasuka (2020) an album launch held in Kenya as well.
+After suffering from mental health due to violence by her former management, she received treatment in Nairobi, Kenya and after a break came back with another hit, Yesu Karibu Kwangu (2019).
+In 2020 she released another album, Miamba Imepasuka.

-After a hiatus of at least two years Muhando released another record (album) Secret Agenda (2022), breaking records of streams, views and sales in East and Central Africa's gospel music industry with a title track becoming one of the most played songs in radios and television all over the region in 2022 and 2023.
+Muhando released another album in 2022, Secret Agenda, breaking records of streams, views and sales in East and Central Africa's gospel music industry with the title track one of the most played songs in radios and television in the region in 2022 and 2023.

-In 2024 she released an EP, Amefanya with 6 songs.
-In 2025 following gaining popularity in TikTok, she released another rendition of her hit Amina, a single from her 2008 best selling album Jipange Sawa Sawa.
-Muhando has continually done sold-out festivals, concerts, and evangelical crusades all over East, Central, and Southern Africa.
+In 2024 she released an EP, Amefanya, with six songs.
+In 2025 following gaining popularity in TikTok, she released another version of her hit "Amina", a single from her 2008 album Jipange Sawa Sawa.

-In 2025, Muhando was awarded a Honorary Award (ICON AWARD) by the Tanzania Gospel Music Awards (TGMA), she was also nominated to several categories including Album of the Year, Best Female Gospel Artist of the Year, and Best Song of the Year for her EP Amefanya (2024).